ptvogler/BigWhoop/README.md

 <h1 align="center">Compression library for numerical datasets</h1>

-BigWhoop is a compression library for numerical datasets that has been developed as part of the EU Projects ExaFLOW and EXCELLERAT.
+BigWhoop is a compression library for numerical datasets that was developed as part of the EU projects ExaFLOW and EXCELLERAT, as well as the BMFTR Project TopIO.
 It aims to give scientists and egineers a tool to drastically reduce the size of their simulation data while minimizing the distortion introduced by a lossy compression scheme.

 <h1 align="center">Building BigWhoop</h1>